 See, there’s so much emphasis put on diet and exercise in this wellness world.
-And while those can each be an on-ramp to your health journey, they don’t make up the complete picture.
+And while those can each be an on-ramp to taking better care of yourself, they don’t make up the complete picture.

 Time and time again, my clients and community tell me that they’re trying super hard with food and fitness but still not seeing results.
 Or they’re eating all the right things but feeling exhausted and stressed.

 So here’s something that the diet and fitness gurus don’t want you to know: Neither of those is the sole solution for getting your health back on track.
 It takes a broader approach that you can be consistent with and sustain over time if you’re going to have lasting results.

 If you lose 20 pounds this month but you’re stressed out, not sleeping, in a miserable mood, and then gain it all back because your eating plan is too restrictive and you hate life, what’s the point?!

 It’s time to end that cycle.
 Let’s dive into the next pillar:

 What Does it Mean to Recharge Your Energy?

 It’s probably not surprising, but feeling better in your body, enjoying stable energy levels, and feeling rested are all multifactorial.